The grid method for accurate still-life drawing

 - Where is the line between using the grid as training wheels and leaning on it as a crutch?

 Point students to the square-grid overlay page and the grid-viewfinder still-life plan to keep building observational skill.
+For taking the same grid into needlework, see the cross-stitch charting plan.
+For applying the method to a master drawing, see the master-copy grid study.

 Assessment rubric